Welcome to CV’s Dog Blog!

 Welcome to our ‘Dog Blog’!
 We’re so excited to be able to share with you the work our Canine Advocates are doing–at the office, and all around town.

-What to Expect: This page will be updated weekly on Thursdays, so check back to keep up with Gryffin, Cooper, Jewel-Lee, and Nelly–they love the attention!
+What to Expect: This page will be updated monthly on the last Thursday of the month, so check back to keep up with Gryffin, Cooper, Jewel-Lee, and Nelly–they love the attention!

 Wait a Minute!
 What are Canine Advocates?
 Click Here to Learn More about the Program!